Blokyk/starkid/README.md

 - Just like you can't have methods outside of classes, you can't have `[Command]`s outside of `[CommandGroup]`s.

-For more information, check out [Your first app with Recline](docs/Your-first-app-with-Recline.md) and [Recline overview](docs/Recline-overview.md).
+For more information, check out [Your first app with StarKid](docs/Your-first-app-with-StarKid.md) and [StarKid overview](docs/StarKid-overview.md).

 ## ...why tho?